 Retainers keep your newly aligned teeth in place after treatment with braces or Invisalign® so you can enjoy a perfect smile in the future.
-At Embassy Row Orthodontics in Bethesda, Maryland, Wayne Hickory, DMD, MDS, MS, provides fixed and removable retainers and can help you manage them.
+At Embassy Row Orthodontics in DuPont Circle in Washington DC, Wayne Hickory, DMD, MDS, MS, provides fixed and removable retainers and can help you manage them.
 To find out more about how to use and care for your retainer, call Embassy Row Orthodontics or book an appointment online today.

 Retainers are orthodontic appliances that you must wear after you complete your treatment with either braces or Invisalign®.
 Without retainers, your teeth can shift back into their original position or otherwise drift out of perfect alignment.